michaelyuancb/quant_finance_research/README.md

-# Quantativ Finance Research Harbour
+# Quantative Finance Research Harbour
 Some Quantative Finance Python Tool & Project For Research &amp; Application

 This is a repository which contains things in my quantative finance research & exploration.